Dev-Akash/Tasker/README.md

 - [X] Added checking for already exsisting email in sign-up
 - [X] Store new projects to database
 - [X] Add documentation to the code
+- [X] Added function for XMLHttpRequest for fetching the data of projects from server
-- [ ] Add projects created to index page
+- [ ] Add server side route to return all project names with project id
 - [ ] Add some color difference to project block associated as owner and as member
 - [ ] Create Project dashboard to manage Task and other activity for particular project